LogtalkDotOrg/logtalk3/INSTALL.md

 scripts written to the `$prefix/bin` directory, which should be in your path.

 If you're using Windows, you can simply use the provided GUI installer (which supports both admin and non-admin users) to perform a full installation.
+You can also easily generate the GUI installer yourself.
+See the instructions on the `scripts/windows/NOTES.txt` file.

 2. SETTING LOGTALK ENVIRONMENT VARIABLES